 We estimate in the U.S. and Europe that annually over 10,000 children with solid tumors are treated with platinum agents.
 The vast majority of these newly diagnosed tumors are localized and classified as low to intermediate risk in nature.
 These localized cancers may have overall survival rates of greater than 80%, further emphasizing the importance of quality of life after treatment.
 The incidence of hearing loss in these children depends upon the dose and duration of chemotherapy, and many of these children require lifelong hearing aids.
 There is currently no established preventive agent for this hearing loss and only expensive, technically difficult and sub-optimal cochlear (inner ear) implants have been shown to provide some benefit.
-Infants and young children at critical stages of development lack speech language development and literacy, and older children and adolescents lack speech language development and educational achievement.
+Infants and young children at critical stages of development lack speech language development and literacy, and older children and adolescents lack speech language development and literacy, and older children and adolescents lack social-emotional development and educational achievement.

-In March 2018, PEDMARKTM received Breakthrough Therapy and Fast Track designations from the U.S. FDA.
+In March 2018, PEDMARKTM received Breakthrough Therapy and Fast Track designations from the U.S. Food and Drug Administration ("FDA").
 Further, PEDMARKTM has received Orphan Drug Designation in the U.S. in this setting.

-We initiated our rolling NDA for PEDMARKTM for the prevention of ototoxicity induced by cisplatin chemotherapy patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors with the FDA in December 2018.
+We initiated our rolling New Drug Application ("NDA") for PEDMARKTM for the prevention of ototoxicity induced by cisplatin chemotherapy patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors with the FDA in December 2018.
 We announced that we had submitted full completion of the NDA in February 2020.
 On April 13, 2020, we announced that the FDA had accepted for filing and granted Priority Review for our NDA.
 The FDA set a Prescription Drug Fee Act ("PDUFA") target action date of August 10, 2020 for the completion of the FDA's review.
-On August 10, 2020, we announced that we received a CRL from the FDA regarding our NDA for PEDMARKTM, which identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf.
+On August 10, 2020, we announced that we received a Complete Response Letter ("CRL") from the FDA regarding our NDA for PEDMARKTM, which identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf.
 Importantly, no clinical safety or efficacy issues were identified during the review and there is no requirement for further clinical data.
 In the fourth quarter of 2020, we engaged in a Type A meeting with the FDA concerning the CRL that we believe was constructive and collaborative.
-We are working closely with our third-party drug manufacturer and the FDA to fully address the CRL, and we plan to resubmit our NDA for PEDMARKTM in the second quarter of 2021.
+In May 2021, we announced the resubmission of our NDA for PEDMARK and in June 2021 we further announced that the FDA accepted for filing the resubmission of our NDA and set a PDUFA target action date of November 27, 2021.